sleepyG8/FileSystem/README.md

 Deleting files lol... easy but i fell asleep and will add first thing

-some type of encryption (probaly Aes)
+some type of encryption (Probably Aes)

 listing all files by filenames in virtual image